-Ostrander picks up 3rd career Mountain West individual title
+Ostrander picks up 3rd Mountain West title, this time in a relay

 Already a conference champion in cross country and track’s distance medley relay, the diminutive dynamo added a 10,000-meter title to her list of accomplishments.